-Waterproofing & Deck Coating Systems • November 2017
+Waterproofing Systems • November 2013

-Manufacturer warrants that the physical properties of the product reported above will meet the standards and deviations of the associated ASTM test method.
-MANUFACTURER HEREBY EXPRESSLY DISCLAIMS ANY AND ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF MERCHANTABILITY AND/OR IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE.
-Buyer must make its own determination of the suitability of any product for its use, whether such product is used alone or in combination with other materials.
-To the extent this or any of Manufacturer's products is proven to be defective, Buyer's sole remedy shall be limited to the replacement of such defective product, exclusive of any costs of labor.
-MANUFACTURER SHALL NOT BE LIABLE OR OBLIGATED FOR ANY LOSS OR CONSEQUENTIAL OR OTHER DAMAGE INCURRED DIRECTLY OR INDIRECTLY BY BUYER OR ANY OTHER PERSON OR ENTITY THAT ARISES IN ANY WAY IN RELATION TO THIS OR ANY OF MANUFACTURER'S OTHER PRODUCTS.
+The information, data, and suggestions herein are believed to be reliable, based on Manufacturer's knowledge and experience.
+However, Manufacturer does not guarantee the result to be obtained in the Buyer's process.
+With regard to those products described herein that are manufacturer by Manufacturer, Manufacturer warrants that the standards and qualities of such products will not vary by more than 10% from the tested results set forth in the Product Data Sheets associated with such products.
+MANUFACTURER HEREBY EXPRESSLY DISCLAIMS ANY AND ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE.
+Buyer must make its own determination of the suitability of any product for its use, whether such products is used alone or in combination with other materials.
+To the extent any of Manufacturer's products is proven to be defective, Buyer's sole remedy shall be limited to the replacement of such defective product, exclusive of any costs of labor.
+MANUFACTURER SHALL NOT BE LIABLE OR OBLIGATED FOR ANY LOSS OR CONSEQUENTIAL OR OTHER DAMAGE INCURRED DIRECTLY OR INDIRECTLY BUYER OR ANY OTHER PERSON OR ENTITY THAT ARISES IN ANY WAY IN RELATION TO ANY OF MANUFACTURER'S PRODUCTS.
 Nothing contained herein shall be construed to constitute inducement or recommendation to practice any invention covered by any patent without authority of the owner of the patent.
 No Applicator is or should be viewed as an employee or agent of Manufacturer.
-2017 Waterproofing App Manual CRU-Poly Update 03212018